 I am a composer and a sound producer.
-I’ve been doing music for 15 years, and it just so happens that I’ve always been among men.
+I’ve been involved in music for 15 years, and it just so happens that most of my colleagues have been men.
 So, I’ve seen a lot of this negative stuff over the years.

 Now I take care to keep away from people who pull me down and make me doubt myself.
 Usually I can tell such people from their first two or three phrases.
 “Hello there, beautiful, let me save you and do some beats for you.”

-Now there are more and more girls in my professional community, as well as wonderful male musicians who support me, share their knowledge, and defer to my opinion.
+Now, there are more and more women in my professional community, as well as wonderful male musicians who support me, share their knowledge, and defer to my opinion.

 I was born a woman, and I accept it.
 But I feel so confined in a traditional “female” role.
 It doesn’t reflect my interests, my way of dressing, or my interaction with my partner.
 Everyone understands femininity in their own way.

-You can fight back in different ways, too.
+You can also fight back in different ways.
 I really don’t support aggressive activists because aggression begets aggression.
 But I understand why this happens: it was the same with women’s rights at the very beginning.
-When the imbalance is too strong, it gives rise to ultra-radical attitudes, the desire to exert some crazy force, and that is the only way to move this stone.
-Anyway, when the stone has already been moved, the next stage begins, and tactics must be changed.
-One can put hammers aside.
-I’m all for paying attention to where and what can be improved and for giving more positive examples: we should shape an image of what we are striving for, rather than point fingers.
+When the imbalance is too strong, it gives rise to ultra-radical attitudes, the desire to exert some crazy force, and that is the only way to move the stone.
+But, when the stone has already been moved, the next stage begins, and tactics must change.
+One can put the hammers aside.
+I’m all for paying attention to where and what can be improved and for giving more positive examples: we should shape an image of what we’re striving for, rather than point fingers.

-In general, I am more concerned with the topic of gender binary; to me, it seems a monstrously outdated perception of the world and a restriction of individual freedom of expression.
+In general, I’m more concerned with the topic of gender binary; to me, it seems a monstrously outdated perception of the world and a restriction of individual freedom of expression.
 In a world where everything is either black or white, there is no room for diversity of forms and ways of perception.
-I’ve met some extremely gentle male musicians.
-And I’ve met girls who make f@#cking crazy tracks.
-Well, stereotypes are convenient for the brain, because it’s a ready-made solution for all occasions.
+I’ve met some extremely gentle male musicians and I’ve met women who make f@#cking crazy tracks.
+While stereotypes are convenient for the brain, because it’s a ready-made solution for all occasions.
 In fact, there is no connection between gender and expression in creativity.

 Natasha, DJ, sound producer, music editor, Mubert (Natasha Bai)

-There were (and still are) times when I was invited somewhere just because I was a girl.
+There were (and still are) times when I was invited somewhere just because I’m a woman.
 I got messages like: “We need some pretty girl, and we decided to invite you.”
-On the one hand, I am glad; on the other hand, it leaves a bad taste in the mouth.
+On the one hand, I’m glad; on the other hand, it leaves a bad taste in your mouth.
 Sometimes I get a message like: “Bring a girl with you.”
 Why should it be a girl?
 I might have some talented male friends whom I can play with.

 I’m a person who believes that everything has a right to exist, and if other people can be who they are, so can I.